andreas16700/classycomment_llm_bench/README.md

 The model is given the comment type categories, along with a short description (taken from the appropriate paper where each taxonomy is defined (Pascarella and Bacchelli,2017; Zhang et al., 2018; Ranietal.,2021)

-The comment is given each comment, each line of which is prefixed with a number.
+The model is also given each comment, each line of which is prefixed with a number.
 The model will use this number, to classify each line.

 Using [structured output](https://github.com/dottxt-ai/outlines), the model responds with a json object containing each line's classification.